 We know that local air quality is important to everyone and that poor air quality can impact upon health.

-Many factors contribute towards air quality in the vicinity of the airport; including the major roads and motorway near to the airport, the traffic from employees, passengers and vehicles used on site.
-We monitor air quality at the airport site, ensuring levels remain well within the limits set by the government.
+Many other factors contribute towards air quality in the vicinity of the airport; including the major roads near to the airport, the traffic from employees, passengers and vehicles used on site.
+Working with North West Leicestershire District Council, we ensure that emissions from the airport are continuously monitored and remain well within the limits set by the government.

 Our environmental policy commits us to: